Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-hello-world-web-app-linux.md

    ![Add Docker support][add-docker-support]

-1. After you have added Docker support, right-click your project in the project explorer, choose **Azure**, and then click **Run on Web App (Linux)**.
+1. After you have added Docker support, right-click your project in the project explorer, choose **Azure**, and then click **Run on Web App for Containers**.

    ![Run on Web App (Linux)][run-on-web-app-linux]

-1. When the **Run on Web App (Linux)** dialog box is displayed, fill in the requisite information:
+1. When the **Run on Web App  for Containers** dialog box is displayed, fill in the requisite information:

    * **Name**: This specifies the friendly name which is displayed in the Azure Toolkit.

-   * **Server URL**: This specifies the URL for your container registry from the previous section of this article; typically this will use the following syntax: "*registry*.azurecr.io".

-   * **Username** and **Password**: Specifies the access keys for your container registry from the previous section of this article.
+   * **Container Registry**: Choose the container registry from the drop-down menu that you created in the previous section of this article.
+The fields for **Server URL**, **Username**, and **Password** will be automatically populated.

    * **Image and tag**: Specifies the container image name; typically this will use the following syntax: "*registry*.azurecr.io/*appname*:latest", where:
       * *registry* is your container registry from the previous section of this article